Arrajan: Arjan tomb

-In 1982, the remains of a tomb belonging to the second millennium BC were discovered near the Arjan ancient site, which opened a new chapter in local archeology.
+In 1982, the remains of a late Neo-Elamite tomb belonging to the second millennium BC were discovered near the Arjan ruins.

 The tomb contained a large bronze coffin, a golden ring, ninety-eight golden buttons, ten cylindrical vessels, a dagger, a silver bar, and a bronze tray with various images.
 This is called the Arjan bowl or Hotran Korlosh, and is more than three thousand years old.

 Drawings on the tray include five circles, and in its center a sixteen-pointed flower (similar to a sunflower or a type of chrysanthemum).
 This flower symbolizes the sun and the spinning wheel or wheel of destiny.
 A row of lions, cattle, and birds are associated with various rituals.
 Seven circles or rings represent the number seven, which is sacred in Judaism and many other religions.
 The origin of this sanctity is not clear, but like many symbols of famous religions it has a history in ancient primitive religions.

 The logo of the Iranian 2020 Olympic teams was the Arjan tray.

 Elamite bowl selected symbol for Iran Olympic.